By Alex Vikoulov

 About the Author:

-Alex Vikoulov is an evolutionary extrapolist, transhumanist, futurist, strategic philosopher, founder of Ecstadelic Media, painter and media artist, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
-Graduated in 1999 from Armstrong University, Berkeley, CA. Lives in Burlingame, California (San Francisco Bay Area).
+Alex Vikoulov is a futurist, evolutionary extrapolist, transhumanist, , strategic philosopher, founder of Ecstadelic Media, painter and media artist, author of "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution".
+Lives in Burlingame, California (San Francisco Bay Area).